aaronlmathis/Kaptn/README.md

 - **Observability** - Integration with prometheus, grafana, and opentelemetry tracing
 - **Istio Service Mesh** - Full support for Istio Service Mesh - VirtualService and Gateways

+🚧 Under Development 🚧
+Please Note: Kaptn is currently under active development and should be considered pre-alpha software.

+Features may be incomplete, and you may encounter bugs or breaking changes.
+It is not recommended for use in production environments at this time.
+We appreciate your understanding and welcome any feedback as we work towards a stable release!

+---

 **Current Dashboard**

 Features live updates via kubernetes informer + websockets.